Love Yourself: Background and release

 Ed Sheeran (pictured) initially wrote "Love Yourself" for his album ÷ before giving it to Bieber.

 Ed Sheeran and Benny Blanco co-wrote the song and all lyrics on a tour bus in 2015.
 The melody was the first part written, followed by the lyrics, which Sheeran said would be "a modern-day Mrs. Robinson."
 Blanco responded, saying, "I feel like it should be about some real shit...
 Is there any relationship shit, or nothing right now?" to which Sheeran replied, "I don't really want to write a song about it."
-Blanco then suggested, "So why don't you write it about that?" after which, Sheeran worked on writing the song with Blanco producing, with the entire outline of the song being completed on the tour bus.
+Blanco then suggested, "So why don't you write it about that?"(this gave the idea for the line "I didn't wanna write a song") after which, Sheeran worked on writing the song with Blanco producing, with the entire outline of the song being completed on the tour bus.

 On September 29, 2015, Justin Bieber announced in an interview with Australia's Sunrise morning show that British singer and songwriter Ed Sheeran had written a song for his then-upcoming album.
 Later, during an interview for Capital FM, Bieber revealed details about the song, saying: "It's just me and a guitar.
 Basically that's how I started, playing on the street with a guitar."
 About Sheeran, he said: "I think he's one of the most talented writers in the game right now, so just to have his input and his stories and our stories and match them up together and say 'What have you been through?,' and telling the same story."
 In another interview for the same radio network, he commented about the collaboration, stating: "It was a process.
 Just getting us together, you know, in the same room cause we did a lot of it separate.
 He is a good guy, super talented.
 Really good songwriter so just to be able to work with that calibre of songwriter was really, really awesome."
 In 2017, Sheeran revealed that "Love Yourself" was written for his album ÷.
 He said in an interview that the track would have been scrapped before Bieber took the song.

 On November 9, 2015 "Love Yourself" premiered on Beats 1 along with "The Feeling".
 The song was also made available on iTunes in the same day as a promotional single of Purpose, and later it was announced as the album's official third radio single.
 When talking to Ryan Seacrest, Bieber said "Love Yourself" is "definitely about someone in my past, someone who I don't want to put on blast," he described the song as "cool because so many people can resonate with that because how many women do we bring back that mom doesn't really necessarily like?".